dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ![Copy the internal link](../../assets/images/link_copy_internal_link.png)*Copy the internal link of the resource A.*

-Go to your resource B. You click on the **edit** button of the property value where you want to add the link (by mousing over the value content).
+Go to your resource B. You click on the **edit** button of the property value where you want to add the link (by hovering over the value content).
 This value must be of type **rich text**.

 ![Edit the property value](../../assets/images/link_edit_value.png)*Edit the property value of type rich text to add the link.*